Minolta MD lenses – what is it?

 List of the greatest resources with info about Minolta at all, and Minolta lenses especially:

-- Rokkor Files – one of the oldest and most famous Minolta’s fun’s site, historical, and based on experience with film-cameras
+- Rokkor Files – one of the oldest and most famous Minolta’s fun’s sites, historical, and based on experience with film-cameras

 - Vintagelensreviews – a lot of detailed lens reviews.
 Not only Minolta.
-Address should be in favorites
+The address should be in favorites

 - Rokkor.de – another fun’s site with rare information and technical data